Manually generating your SSH key in Windows

 Now you must import the copied SSH key to the portal.

 - After you copy the SSH key to the clipboard, return to the Cloud Management portal.

 - In the Name field, provide a name for the key.
 Note: although providing a key name is optional, it is a best practice for ease of managing multiple SSH keys.

 PuTTY and OpenSSH use different formats of public SSH keys.
 If the text you pasted in the SSH Key starts with

-Once you upload your SSH key to the portal, you can [connect to your virtual machine] (Connecting to Your Machine from Windows.html) through a PuTTY session.
+Once you upload your SSH key to the portal, you can connect to your virtual machine from Windows through a PuTTY session.